flatsurf/gmpxxyy/README.md

 ## Run with binder in the Cloud

-You can try out this project in a very limited environment online by clicking the following links:
+You can try out this project in a very limited environment online by clicking this link:

 * **gmpxxyy** [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/flatsurf/exact-real/master?filepath=binder%2FSample.gmpxxyy.ipynb)